MDReptile/RadioData/README.md

 ## Acknowledgments

-Built using Google Antigravity AI-assisted development with Gemini 2.0 Flash Thinking and Claude Sonnet 4.5.
+Built using Visual Studio with Copilot and Google Antigravity AI-assisted development with Gemini 3 and Claude Sonnet 4.5.
 The majority of code was generated through natural language prompts and vibe coding, with minimal manual intervention.

----

-**Version**: 0.10
-**Status**: Working - optimized for various hardware configurations